fimh2021/fimh2021.github.io/_pages/instructionspresenters.md

 **Speakers**

-* Each speaker will have **7 minutes** to present their talk followed by **3 minutes** for questions.
+* Each speaker will have **7 minutes** to present their paper followed by **3 minutes** for moderated questions.
-* Each day, at the end of both oral sessions, speakers will meet with the audience to discuss their talk and research in breakout rooms.
-Breakout rooms will last 30 minutes and each speaker will be assigned a breakout room in SpatialChat.
+* Each day, at the end of both oral sessions, speakers will meet with the audience to discuss their talk and research in **breakout rooms**.
+Breakout rooms will last 30 minutes and each speaker will be assigned a breakout room in [SpatialChat](https://spatial.chat/).
-* Please do your very best to stay on time to allow for questions after your talk.
+* Please stay on time to allow for questions after your talk.
-* As a reminder, each speaker will receive a calendar invite for the time of their talk.
+* As a reminder, each speaker will receive a calendar invite from the conference organizers for the time of their talk.

 **Poster presenters**